xavisec/hackingnotes/README.md

 I'm an information security specialist focused on technical execution and practical outcomes.
 My background includes:

-- Cybersecurity tools deployment and management
+* Cybersecurity tools deployment and management
-- OSINT investigations
+* OSINT investigations
-- Vulnerability assessment and advisory for infrastructure and cloud
+* Vulnerability assessment and advisory for infrastructure and cloud
-- System monitoring, project coordination, and tooling automation
+* System monitoring, project coordination, and tooling automation
-- Passion for offensive security, AI in cybersecurity, and security education
+* Passion for offensive security, AI in cybersecurity, and security education

-🎓 Currently pursuing a degree in Computer Science with Artificial Intelligence
-☁️ AWS Certified Security – Specialty
+🎓 Currently pursuing a degree in Computer Science with Artificial Intelligence ☁️ AWS Certified Security – Specialty
-🧠 Ocasional Osint HTB user and CTF player
+🧠 Occasional OSINT HTB user and CTF player

 🔗 [LinkedIn](https://www.linkedin.com/in/xavibages/) | [Hack The Box](https://app.hackthebox.com/users/289946)